-You can visit the Manage Dashcam section of the Driver App or the Dashcams tab in Safety Hub on the Motive Driver Dashboard to check on the calibration status of the AI Dashcam.
+You can visit the Manage Dashcam section of the Driver App (mobile) or the Dashcams tab in the Safety Hub on the Motive Driver Dashboard to check on the status of the AI Dashcam.

-Here are a few example of ideal & non-ideal driving scenarios that can help your camera initialize faster:
+Here is a few examples of ideal & non-ideal driving scenarios that can help your camera initialize faster:

 a) This is an ideal scenario as lane lines are visible on the flat highway.

 b) Your AI Dashcam may not calibrate on a road like this.
-The number of lanes are insufficient and not clearly visible.
+The number of lanes is insufficient and not clearly visible.